 Incorporating multiple ranges within a single sheet or across your spreadsheet file can significantly enhance collaboration and clarity in financial analysis.
 Teams can work more effectively on large and complex spreadsheets by setting up distinct ranges, each tailored for specific purposes like fetching and publishing in different areas or handling various currencies.
 This approach facilitates better understanding and management of data and ensures that access and permissions are appropriately controlled.

-Validating these ranges routinely before publishing acts as a critical quality check, confirming the correct setup and ensuring that only the intended data is published, thereby maintaining data integrity and precision in your financial reporting.
+Validating these ranges routinely before publishing acts as a critical quality check.
+It confirms the correct setup and ensures that only the intended data is published, thereby maintaining data integrity and precision in your financial reporting.

 Whole range vs. selected area

-You have the flexibility to publish the entire data range or a smaller set of selected cells.
+You can publish the entire data range or a smaller set of selected cells.
 This choice depends on the specific data you need to update in Cube, providing a tailored approach to data management.
-Check or uncheck the Use selected area option to toggle between these options when publishing.
+When publishing, you can toggle between these options by checking or unchecking the Use selected area option.

 Include additional details when publishing